brunohstein/grid/README.md

 ### How it works

-This grid provides you three mixins to help you positioning the elements of your page:
+This grid provides you three mixins to help you positioning the elements of your page.

 - `container($margin: null, $max-width: null)`: creates a wrapper for the elements inside of it.
 By default it fills the full width of the page.